-I created Lookatbowen.com about eight years ago partly because I wanted to create a web site that offered something useful for me to work on and because it was a great way to display photographs and post messages to family and friends back home (South Africa).
+I created Lookatbowen.com thirteen years ago because I wanted to create a web site that offered something useful for me to work on and it was a great way to display photographs and post messages to family and friends back home (South Africa).
 It has since become a major part of our lives.
 In recent times I have become quite a gadget and phone freak and have used the site to review the various bits of software and hardware that I have bought or had opportunity to use.

 Jo had just graduated and decided to move to Port Elizabeth where she had been offered a job, so we continued to email and chat on the phone whenever we could, but it soon dawned on me that my future was in Port Elizabeth, so I bid farewell to Rance Timber and moved to PE.
 I got a job working for Q-Data as a consultant doing AS400 COBOL programming.
-Well, that’s a bit of a lie, because by that stage I had completed forgotten everything that I had learnt in programming at PE Technikon, and my programming diploma was pretty worthless to me.
+Well, that’s a bit of a lie, because by that stage I had completely forgotten everything that I had learnt in programming at PE Technikon, and my programming diploma was pretty worthless to me.
 But it didn’t stop me getting quite a cushy job doing “context help” for a major record publishing company call Counterpoint Systems.
 So life was very comfortable in PE.
 Jo’s sister Jackie lived there as well, and one of my best friends from technikon was just down the road.
 We had a great time in Port Elizabeth.

-After a year in Port Elizabeth I decided to make use of my ancestral visa and told Jo I wanted to vist the UK to work and travel.
+After a year in Port Elizabeth I decided to make use of my ancestral visa and told Jo I wanted to visit the UK to work and travel.
 Jo was keen to do this as well.
 So we started planning our trip.

-Then in 1999 my Dad died after a long battle with cancer.
+Then in 1999 my Dad passed away after a long battle with cancer.
 It didn’t come as a complete shock because we had seen him slowly struggle through all the pain.
 I had quit my job at Counterpoint a couple of months before hand to be with Mom though the difficult time.

 Starting life in England

 In July ’99 I came over to the UK.
 For me it was a way of closure from all the pain and suffering I had seen in the last few months of my Dad’s life.
 Jo followed a month later and so we started our lives in England.
 My first job was working as a contractor in Swindon in a massive blue chip company called Zurich Financial Services.
 I worked on a year 2000 project, and our main goal was to check and make sure each PC in the company (all 5000 of them) were year 2000 compliant.
 It was an awesome job.
-I worked from 9pm to 9am and only worked on Tuesdays, Wednesdays and Thursdays.
+I worked from 9 pm to 9 am and only worked on Tuesdays, Wednesdays and Thursdays.
 So basically I had a long weekend every weekend.
 Jo got a job as a veterinary nurse in Swindon which was great experience for her.
 On the weekends we hired cars and drove all over England visiting castles and historic sites.
 We became members of the English Heritage, which gave us massive discounts into all the popular sites like Stonehenge, Dover Castle, Kenilworth castle, Balmoral, and basically anything famous.
 We had an excellent time.
 We spent Xmas of ’99 in the Lake District.
-What a beautiful part of the English countryside.
+Such a beautiful part of the English countryside.

 We watched in total amazement at the biggest fireworks display, London had ever seen as we said “goodbye to the twentieth century” and welcomed in the Year 2000.
-We were standing on Embankment in a two million strong crowd.
+We were standing on Embankment in a million strong crowd.
 It was the most awesome moment ever.
 We will never forget it.

 It was rather disappointing in a way that the year 2000 bug didn’t cause havoc as most analysts were predicting.
 It would have created a lot more jobs for the I.T. market.

-In 2000, Jo started work at All Bar One (Butlers Wharf).
+- In April 2000 Jo started work at All Bar One (Butlers Wharf).
 We moved into a South African house share in Lewisham.

-In the Summer of 2001 we visited Scotland and did a ten day drive/B&B around the country visiting many castles, did Ben Nevis, saw all the lochs including Loch Ness (did not see Nessie though).
+- In the Summer of 2001 we visited Scotland and did a ten day drive/B&B around the country visiting many castles, did Ben Nevis, saw all the lochs including Loch Ness (did not see Nessie though).

 - In the winter of 2002 Jo started work at the Ochre, a pub in the city (somewhere near St Pauls).
 I was still working for London Borough of Tower Hamlets.
 We moved into a house share on Greenland Dock, Canada Water.

 - Jo started working for MLS Business Centres as Centre Manager. (somewhere near Edgware road).
 We moved into a two bed 2nd floor flat over looking the Thames Barriers.
 One of the best locations we have ever lived .
 The Thames river is a mighty busy river and we saw many thousand ships, boats that passed our balcony.

 - May 2004, Jo started working for Your Space, another business centre type role.